CMUSchwartzLab/ConTreeDP/README.md

 # ConTreeDP
 ConTreeDP is a consensus method of tumor trees based on maximum directed partition support problem using dynamic programming method.
-The codes are based on the method introduced in X. Fu and R. Schwartz.
-ConTreeDP: A consensus method of tumor trees based on maximum directed partition support problem.
-2021 (in preparation). https://www.biorxiv.org/content/10.1101/2021.10.13.463978v1
+The method is introduced in X. Fu and R. Schwartz, "ConTreeDP: A consensus method of tumor trees based on maximum directed partition support problem," 2021 IEEE International Conference on Bioinformatics and Biomedicine (BIBM), 2021, pp. 125-130, doi: 10.1109/BIBM52615.2021.9669279.

 ## Prerequisite
 Python3 is required to run the software.
 Packages including Numpy, Graphviz, Scipy, ete3, should be installed.
 Matplotlib should also be installed in order to show resulting figures.